v-clarissa/single-cell-tutorial/README.md

     BiocManager::install(c("scran","MAST","monocle","ComplexHeatmap","slingshot"), version = "3.9")
     ```

-These steps should set up an environment to perform single cell analysis with the tutorial workflow on a Linux system.
-Please note that we have encountered issues with conda environments on Mac OS.
-When using Mac OS we recommend using the base conda environment and installing all packages as described in the `conda_env_instructions_for_mac.txt` file.
-In the base environment, R should be able to find the relevant gsl libraries, so `LDFLAGS` and `CFLAGS` should not need to be set.

-Also note that conda and pip doesn't always play nice together.
-Conda developers have suggested first installing all conda packages and then installing pip packages on top of this where conda packages are not available.
-Thus, installing further conda packages into the environment may cause issues.
-Instead, start a new environment and reinstall all conda packages first.

-If you prefer to set up an environment manually, a list of all package requirements are given at the end of this document.

 ## Downloading the data

 As mentioned above the data for the case study comes from GSE92332.
 To run the case study as shown, you must download this data and place it in the correct folder.
 Unpacking the data requires `tar` and `gunzip`, which should already be available on most systems.
 If you are cloning the github repository and have the case study script in a `latest_notebook/` folder, then from the location where you store the case study ipynb file, this can be done via the following commands: